stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 ## pipenv for Virtual Environments ##

-Install [pipenv](https://docs.pipenv.org/), so that each of your Python projects can have a separate environment and set of Python packages.
+Install [pipenv](https://docs.pipenv.org/) to manage your Python projects.
+It ensures that each of your Python projects use a separate set of packages, and provides other features to help you maintain your work, such as [checking the code](https://docs.pipenv.org/advanced/#code-style-checking) and [warning you about security issues in libraries](https://docs.pipenv.org/advanced/#detection-of-security-vulnerabilities).

 In a command prompt window enter the following command: